Many Democrats said it was time for a Black woman to lead Virginia. But the party establishment is lining up behind Terry McAuliffe.

 “Virginians are not looking backwards,” she said, “they’re looking forwards.”

-McAuliffe has little patience for questions about the racial dynamics of the contest, pointing to his record of job creation and expanding access to health care for all Virginians.
+McAuliffe has not directly addressed questions about the racial dynamics of the contest, pointing to his record of job creation and expanding access to health care for all Virginians.
 “His record, ability to deliver results, and vision for the future have earned him the support of hundreds of Virginia leaders, including deep and overwhelming support from Black leaders, and Terry is incredibly proud of this strong and diverse coalition,” campaign manager Chris Bolling said.

 Some Black Democrats say skin color has nothing to do with their pick for governor.

 “It would make no difference who was in this race.
-I’ve known Terry for decades, I know he can deliver,” said McAuliffe supporter Sen. Louise Lucas (D-Portsmouth), who as president pro tem of the Senate is arguably the most powerful Black woman in Virginia’s history.
+I’ve known Terry for decades, I know he can deliver,” said McAuliffe supporter Sen. L. Louise Lucas (D-Portsmouth), who as president pro tem of the Senate is arguably the most powerful Black woman in Virginia’s history.

 But Democrats nationwide have wrestled with the fact that Black women have long been the stalwart base of the party but have historically been shut out of positions of leadership.

-“Women of color — African American women specifically — are often the people in the party who do the heavy lifting, the backbone of the party, getting people out to vote and talking about the issues,” said Phyllis J. Randall, the first African American to chair the Loudoun County Board of Supervisors.
+“Women of color — African American women specifically — are often the people in the party who do the heavy lifting, the backbone of the party, getting people out to vote and talking about the issues,” said Phyllis J. Randall, the first African American person to chair the Loudoun County Board of Supervisors.
 She endorsed McClellan, who has served in state government since 2006.

 “It does seem strange to me that when you have a person as qualified as Jennifer McClellan to be governor, there are not more people lining up behind her,” Randall said.

-“It’s sad to watch, but it’s the old guard — they see that there’s a shift and a tide changing... and they’re just trying to hold onto that power one more time,” said Del.
-Josh Cole (D-Stafford), who is serving as Carroll Foy’s campaign chairman.
+“It’s sad to watch, but it’s the old guard — they see that there’s a shift and a tide changing . . . and they’re just trying to hold onto that power one more time,” said Del.
+Joshua G. Cole (D-Stafford), who is serving as Carroll Foy’s campaign chairman.

 Bob Holsworth, a longtime Richmond political analyst, said he’s struck in particular by how many Black mayors around the state have come out for McAuliffe — including in Hampton, Newport News, Portsmouth, Norfolk and Richmond.